Meet Our Administrators

 I am a proud graduate of Hobart High School, class of 1998.
 I received his B.S from the School of Public and Environment Affairs from IU Bloomington in 2004 and a B.S. in Health and Physical education from St. Joseph's College in 2010.
 Additionally, I currently serve as the Head Football Coach.

-Dean of Students - Brandi Krolak
+Assistant Principal - Brandi Krolak

 My career has taken me through a few different schools before settling here at Hobart: St Catherine of Sienna, St. Casimir, Bishop Noll Institute, and Lake Central!
 I taught English for 23 years during which I served as a licensed mentor, grade level team leader, MTSS Interventionist, and Department Chair.
 I served as an Athletic Director for 3 years and filled in as Interim Co-Principal.
 I also have coached volleyball, basketball, and softball for a combination of 12 years.
 I received my Masters in Educational Leadership from IUN and earned my administrative license to continue on my journey of serving and helping others.
 I am the proud mom to Savannah Rose who is a member of the Army National Guard and a student at Purdue University in West Lafayette.

-Dean of Students - Ty Artherhults
+Assistant Principal - Ty Artherhults

 I am originally from the small town of Leo in Northeast Indiana.
 I went on to graduate with a Bachelor of Science in Social Studies Education from Ball State University.
 In 2011 I completed my Master’s in Education at Indiana Wesleyan.
 Most recently, I returned to Ball State and completed the principal licensure program.